top of page

 This is a subject that varies per person and, in my opinion, has a lot of correlation with upbringing and childhood.
 There are an endless amount of reasons as to why people feel guilty and what triggers that guilt.

 Living in New York forced me to reconcile with and address my guilt in ways that I wasn't prepared for.
-Every day I walk by homeless people on the subway and the streets.
-I'm faced with so many possibilities and opportunities each day.
-The butterfly effect haunts me (this sentence feels poetic).
+Every day I walked by homeless people on the subway and the streets.
+The butterfly effect haunted me as I was faced with so many possibilities and opportunities each day.

 The fast paced lifestyle of the city and our generation in general (ie. social media) makes me feel like I need to be taking advantage of every little thing.
 The free pop ups, the one of a kind restaurants, the culture, the limited Broadway show engagements, the people we've yet to meet, the architecture - I want to see it all!